Lee Stecklein: World Championships

-Stecklein made her senior national team debut at the 2013 IIHF Women's World Championship, where she won a gold medal.
-She further represented Team USA at the IIHF Women's World Championship in 2015, 2016, 2017, 2019, 2021, and 2022, and the 2014, 2018, and 2022 Winter Olympics.
-In total, Stecklein won seven World Championships and one Olympic gold medal.
-She was named the World Championship's best defender in 2021.
+Stecklein represented the United States at the IIHF World Women's Championship in 2015, 2016, 2017, 2019, 2021, and 2022.
+She won gold medals in 2015, 2016, 2017, 2019, and 2023, and silver medals in 2021 and 2022.
+At the 2021 IIHF Women's World Championship, Stecklein was named the tournament's best defender.

+In total, Stecklein won seven World Championship gold medals and two silver medals.
+Her final game with the senior national team before stepping away was the gold medal victory at the 2023 IIHF Women's World Championship in Brampton, Ontario.

 In 2023, Stecklein stepped away from the national team.
-She returned to the team in time to be selected for the 2025 IIHF Women's World Championship.
+She returned to the team in time to be selected for the 2025 IIHF Women's World Championship, where she won her eighth World Championship gold medal.
+In the gold medal game, the United States defeated Canada 4–3 in overtime.
+She also scored a goal in a 2–1 pool play victory over Canada.

 Personal life

-Stecklein is from Roseville, Minnesota and attended Roseville Area High School.

-She graduated from the Carlson School of Management at the University of Minnesota with a BBA in entrepreneurial management in 2017.
-She was hired as a digital content specialist with Clif Bar in 2018.
+Stecklein graduated from the Carlson School of Management at the University of Minnesota with a BBA in entrepreneurial management in 2017.
+She worked as a digital content specialist with Clif Bar in 2018.

-Stecklein with the Whitecaps in 2019.